Capras/Competencies/competencies.md

 [Basic File boilerplate repository](https://github.com/krystin987/Boilerplate)

-In the past 90 days over 20 hours were spent in the academy mentoring or code reviewing HTML, CSS, and Javascript.
+In the past 90 days over 20 hours were spent in the academy mentoring or reviewing code with apprentices in HTML, CSS, and Javascript.

 ---